canardleteer/tonic-buf-template/README.md

 I'd like to do a couple of things here, none of which I'm doing at the
 moment:

+- Pull in some newer changes from [grpc-service-rs](https://github.com/canardleteer/grpc-service-rs).
 - Default Github Actions
 - `cargo-generate` topic
 - Figure out how to support n-services, not just one.